If you're serious about improving your golf game, you need to know how far you hit the ball.

 Solid rangefinder from a respected golf watch brand

 Shot Scope are best known for their golf watches, so does their expertise in that area transfer to the rangefinder market?
-The Shot Scope PRO L1 retails at a price point which is significantly lower than some of the other manufacturers yet offers features found on many premium models.
-Does it stand up?
+The Shot Scope PRO L1 offers features of the premium models but at a slightly nicer price.

-I found this rangefinder to be very solid.
-It's pretty basic in its design and build, but was very reliable when providing distances on the course.
-The Target-Lock Vibration feature was very helpful as it let you know you had got a read on your desired target and the slope feature appeared to give accurate numbers.
-The red/blacks optics switch worked well, but I didn’t really need to use it.
+The L1 is pretty basic in its design and build, but it's very reliable when providing distances on the course.
+The Target-Lock Vibration feature is very helpful to let you know it's locked onto a target and the slope feature gives accurate numbers.
+The red/blacks optics switch worked well, but red is not my style as I have a slight color blindness.

 This is a very light rangefinder, weighing in nearly 100 grams less than my Bushnell.
-This might suggest the build quality is cheaper, but I didn't find this to be the case and at the end of the day it’s a little less weight to carry around.
+You may think it suggests the build quality is cheaper, but I didn't find this to be the case.

-This is perfect for a golfer who wants a rangefinder but doesn’t want to stump up the $$$ for a premium model.
+This is perfect for a golfer who wants a rangefinder but doesn’t want to blow a stash of cash for a premium model.